hardtogit/nodejs/README.md

 # nodejs
-this's a personal web project,if you want run this,first,you should install nodejs,then,you can run file witch name is app.js by node.
+this's a personal web project,if you want run it,first,you should install nodejs,then,you can run file witch name is app.js by node.